viccuad/salt-configs/README.md

   * salt sds:
     https://docs.saltstack.com/en/latest/topics/sdb/

-I [use][3] smartcard and I like encrypting everything with gpg and centralizing everything with it as a 2SA.
+I [use][3] a smartcard and I like encrypting everything with gpg and centralizing everything with it as a 2SA.
 I also want to apply the public part of the salt configs and not have binary encrypted blobs breaking programs here and there (eg: blobs instead of config files for weechat, or gnupg, or mail, etc).

-I've chosen the git submodule option.
+With that in mind, I've chosen the git submodule option.
 I like the trade-off of having a git submodule that contains all the private states and files, and submodule only gets used if it has been initialized and populated

 # Deploying the configs #